k2view-academy/K2View-Academy/articles/08_globals/05_globals_overrides_priorities.md

  In this example:

--  Fabric Implementation, there is no override per LU, the Shared Objects values are taken for all objects.
+-  At the Fabric Implementation, there is no override per LU, the Shared Objects values are taken for all objects.
--  Environment level, an override is performed on the Shared Object and applied on all objects and LUs.
+-  At the Environment level, an override is performed on the Shared Object and applied on all objects and LUs.
 The LU is not updated.
--  Cluster level, an override is performed on one LU only which inherits from the previous level.
+-  At the Cluster level, an override is performed on one LU only which inherits from the previous level.
--  Session level, an override is performed on two LUs, and the Shared Objects are updated and applied on other reference and WS LUs and objects.
+-  At the Session level, an override is performed on two LUs, and the Shared Objects are updated and applied on other reference and WS LUs and objects.